Predictable Compression Failures: Order Sensitivity and Information Budgeting for Evidence-Grounded Binary Adjudication: Experiments

-To establish causality, we conducted randomized experiments controlling information content while holding prompt length constant at L=4 chunks.
-We vary the dose $d \in \{0, 1, 2, 3\}$ of support chunks versus non-support chunks.
+\paragraph{Design.} To avoid conflating evidence amount with prompt length, we run randomized experiments holding the prompt length fixed at $L=4$ chunks while varying the \emph{support dose} $d\in\{0,1,2,3\}$: the number of support chunks versus non-support chunks.

+\paragraph{Identification.} Dose randomization is the intervention.
+It shifts the information-budget estimate $\bar{\Delta}$ while holding length constant, so the causal estimand is the effect of support dose on $\bar\Delta$ and hallucination.
+Appendix D reports robustness checks, including IV using $d$ as an instrument for $\bar{\Delta}$.

-Answer rate increases by 37.5 percentage points (pp), accuracy by 45.6pp, and hallucination decreases by 17.6pp from dose 0 to 3. $\bar{\Delta}$ increases at 0.375 nats per dose (Spearman $\rho=0.80$, p<0.001).
-The critical threshold where accuracy exceeds hallucination occurs at dose approximately equal to 1.
-Using random within-band order as exogenous variation, OLS slope of 0.127 fewer hallucinations per nat establishes information insufficiency as causal mechanism.
-The Llama-3.1-8B validation yields $\beta \approx 0.110$ hallucination reduction per nat (IV robustness in Appendix D).
-We use symmetric clipping for stability in the main experiments; min-clipping provides a provable lower-bound (Appendix A.5).
+\paragraph{Results.} From dose 0 to 3, answer rate increases by 37.5 percentage points (pp), accuracy by 45.6pp, and hallucination decreases by 17.6pp.
+The information-budget estimate decreases by 0.375 nats per additional support chunk (Spearman $\rho=-0.80$, $p<0.001$), and the OLS slope is 0.127 fewer hallucinations per additional nat of decrease.
+A separate Llama-3.1-8B validation yields $\beta \approx 0.110$ hallucination reduction per nat.
+Figure~\ref{fig:dose_response} summarizes these dose-response relationships.
+We use symmetric clipping for stability; min-clipping provides a provable lower bound (Appendix A.5).

+\paragraph{Interpretation.} Because randomized support dose shifts $\bar{\Delta}$ while holding length constant, the negative dose-response supports the EDFL mechanism: supportive evidence improves the measured budget and reduces hallucination risk under Bernoulli adjudication (Theorem~\ref{thm:edfl}).
+We do not claim that the experiment randomizes abstract information itself; support dose is the randomized treatment and $\bar\Delta$ is the measured mediator.